Steven Kwan Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.4 K/9, the second-best in MLB.
+- The Twins pitching staff is second in the league with a collective 9.4 strikeouts per nine innings.

-- The Twins' 3.96 team ERA ranks sixth among all MLB pitching staffs.
+- The Twins have a 3.95 team ERA that ranks eighth among all league pitching staffs.

+- Twins pitchers combine to give up 168 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- The righty's most recent time out was on Wednesday against the Cleveland Guardians, when he went seven scoreless innings while giving up three hits.
+- The right-hander's last time out came on Saturday against the Texas Rangers, when he threw six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.